bonedaddy/barreleye/README.md

 - Out of the box Barreleye is configured to use [SQLite](https://www.sqlite.org/) ([MySQL](https://www.mysql.com/) and [PostgreSQL](https://www.postgresql.org/) are also supported)

-## How does it work
+## Basics

 Barreleye consists of two parts: the indexer and the server.
-The indexer will connect to specified RPC nodes and continuously process new blocks, and the server will handle requests for processed output.
-You can decouple the two using CLI params.
+The indexer connects to specified RPC nodes to process blocks, and the server handles management and analytics requests.

+**Note:** Indexing not only keeps up with continuous block creation, but also runs through historical blocks.
+This process makes significant amount of RPC calls.

-Running multiple indexers in parallel is supported, but only one will be active at a time.
-To start indexing without the server: `cargo run -- --indexer`
+To start just the indexer, without the server (only one indexer will be active at a time): `cargo run -- --indexer`

 To run the server without indexing: `cargo run -- --server`